-Below are some key tips from the themes and strengths assessors commented on in the 2021-2023 Neville Bonner nominations.
+Below are some key tips from the themes and strengths that assessors have commented on in past Neville Bonner nominations.
 These may be helpful when writing your nomination.

 Protocols and Practices

 Community and Elders

 - Where relevant include contributions from Elders, community and community organisations.
 Elders are cultural scholars. - Provide evidence of long-term, trusting and respectful relationships and engagement with community and knowledge holders.